pennyfarrell/minecraft-club/TESTING.md

   ![Lighthouse test result](assets/css/testing-images/Lighthouse-test-signup-page.png)

-* Originally, my site results were poor on performance and on accessibility.
-I compressed all images using [the Squoosh app](https://squoosh.app/) and it improved the peformance significantly.
-As for accessibility, I added extra aria-labels especially for the form which increased the score substantialy.
+* Originally, my home page results was poor on performance.
+I compressed the images and changed the video preload to "none" which improved the performance.
+For accessibility, I fixed the input aria-labels in the sign-up form which increased the score substantially.